 Our lectin pathway program also includes OMS1029, our long-acting antibody targeting MASP-2.
-This next-generation MASP-2 inhibitor is intended to be complementary to narsoplimab, enabling us to pursue chronic indications in which dosing convenience would be of significant benefit to patients.
-A Phase 1 single-ascending dose clinical trial of OMS1029 was successfully completed in early 2023 and a multiple-ascending dose Phase 1 clinical trial is expected to conclude in mid-2024.
+This next-generation MASP-2 inhibitor is intended to be complementary to narsoplimab, enabling us to pursue chronic indications in which MASP-2.
+We have completed Phase 1 clinical trials evaluating both single-ascending and multiple ascending doses of OMS1029.
+Results of these studies support once-quarterly dosing convenience would be of significant benefit to patients.
+A Phase 1 single-ascending dose clinical trial of administered either intravenously or subcutaneously.
+OMS1029 was successfully completed in early 2023 and a multiple-ascending dose Phase 1 clinical trial is expected to conclude in mid-2024.
 OMS1029 has been well tolerated to date with no safety concerns identified.
 We are evaluating several potential indications for Phase 2 clinical development of OMS1029.

-Our pipeline of clinical-stage complement-targeted therapeutic candidates also includes OMS906, a proprietary, patented monoclonal antibody targeting MASP-3, the key activator of the alternative pathway of complement.
+Our pipeline of clinical-stage complement-targeted therapeutic candidates also includes OMS906, zaltenibart (also known as OMS906), a proprietary, patented monoclonal antibody targeting MASP-3, the key activator of the alternative pathway of complement.
 We have three ongoing Phase 2 clinical trials evaluating OMS906 for the treatment of paroxysmal nocturnal hemoglobinuria ("PNH").
-The first is in PNH patients who have not previously been treated with a complement inhibitor, and the second is in PNH patients who have had an unsatisfactory response to ravalizumab.
-The third Phase 2 clinical trial is an open-label extension study to assess the long-term efficacy and safety of OMS906 in patients who have completed either of the other two PNH Phase 2 clinical trials.
-We also have an ongoing Phase 2 clinical program evaluating OMS906 for the treatment of C3G, a rare and debilitating renal disease driven by complement dysregulation.
+The first is in PNH patients who have not previously been treated with a complement inhibitor, and the second is in PNH patients who have had an unsatisfactory response to the C5 inhibitor ravulizumab.
+The third Phase 2 clinical trial is an open-label extension study to assess the long-term efficacy and safety of

+OMS906zaltenibart in patients who have completed either of the other two PNH Phase 2 clinical trials.
+We also have an ongoing Phase 2 clinical program evaluating OMS906zaltenibart for the treatment of C3G, a rare and debilitating renal disease driven by complement dysregulation.

 Our phosphodiesterase 7 ("PDE7") inhibitor program, which we refer to as OMS527, comprises multiple PDE7 inhibitor compounds and is based on our discoveries of previously unknown links between PDE7 and any addiction or compulsive disorder, and between PDE7 and any movement disorders.
-In April 2023, we were awarded a grant from the National Institute on Drug Abuse ("NIDA"), part of the National Institutes of Health, to develop, at NIDA's request, our lead orally administered PDE7 inhibitor compound, for which we have successfully completed a Phase 1 study, for the treatment of cocaine use disorder ("CUD").
-NIDA awarded the grant to Omeros for a total of \$ 6.69 million over three years, of which we have claimed and received \$ 0.7 million of funding to date and recognized \$ 0.2 million into Other Income in our condensed consolidated statement of operations and comprehensive loss.
+In April 2023, we were awarded a grant from the National Institute on Drug Abuse ("NIDA" ("NIDA"), part of the National Institutes of Health, to develop, at NIDA's NIDA's request, our lead orally administered PDE7 inhibitor compound, for which we have successfully completed a Phase 1 study, for the treatment of cocaine use disorder ("CUD").
+NIDA awarded the grant to Omeros for a total of \$6.69 million over three years, of which we have claimed and received \$0.7 million \$0.9 million of funding to date and recognized \$0.2 million \$0.6 million into Other Income in our condensed consolidated statement of operations and comprehensive loss.
 The grant is intended to support preclinical cocaine interaction/toxicology studies to assess safety of the therapeutic candidate in the presence of concomitant cocaine administration, as well as an in-patient, placebo-controlled clinical study evaluating the safety and effectiveness of OMS527 in adults with CUD who receive concurrent intravenous cocaine.
 The preclinical study is intended to provide the toxicology data necessary to support the human study of OMS527 in CUD.
 The toxicology study is underway and is expected to be completed later this year.